top of page

 The domestic space or "fire room" as it was called by Lucio Gambi, sees the presence on the northeast side of a three-story sandstone sink with drains for the water to the outside and a window with the "balie" on the southeast side used mainly by women to sit and carry out some work under the daylight.
 Despite Gambi's happy definition, the Malavilla does not show any traces of a chimney: this element, to which we today attribute a particular antiquity, actually became widespread in rural buildings only from the mid-1700s.
 Before this period, other types of fireplaces existed, consisting of holes in the wall (sicconia) or in the roof, through which the smoke, produced by the fire lit directly in the room, could flow outwards.

-The second floor was designed and used for different functions: being the driest place in the house, it was used as a sleeping area but also as a place to store grain.
+The second floor was designed and used for different functions: being the driest place in the house it was used as a sleeping space but also as a place to stow grain.

-The character of a living space is confirmed by the presence of the latrine located on the north-west side, with a drain on the facade, a very rare element and difficult to find in other buildings in the area.
-However, the second floor was also used for two other very important functions: first of all, pigeon breeding, essential for the self-sufficiency of the building which could thus count on meat, eggs and guano (used as fertilizer).
-Secondly, the defensive function of monitoring the territory, both for its safety and, in all likelihood, for the control of the territory in favor of the feudal lord of the place with whom the owner was certainly in a relationship of economic dependence.
+The character of a living space is confirmed by the presence of the latrine located on the northwest side, with a drain in the facade, a very rare element that is difficult to find in other buildings in the area.
+The second floor, however, was also used for two other very important functions: first, the rearing of pigeons, essential for the self-sufficiency of the building, which could thus rely on meat, eggs and guano (used as fertilizer).
+Secondly, the defensive function of monitoring the territory, both for its security and, in all probability, for the control of the territory in favor of the local feudal lord with whom the owner was certainly in a relationship of economic dependence.

-In fact, the Malavilla is not a building born by the will of the farmer: it is a rich building, built with selected techniques and materials that certainly required a client with high-level economic possibilities.
-For this reason too, it was built in a strategic point of the valley: in direct visual communication with the Castrignano Castle, visible in a north-east direction, and with the two passages of the Val Baganza and the Val Parma, it certainly constituted a sort of garrison for the control of the territory.
+The Malavilla, in fact, is not a building created by the will of the peasant: it is a rich building, built with selected techniques and materials that surely needed a patron with high economic possibilities.
+It was, also for this reason, built at a strategic point in the valley: in direct visual communication with the Castle of Castrignano, visible in the northeast direction, and with the two passages of the Baganza Valley and to the Parma Valley, it certainly constituted a sort of garrison to control the territory.